charikova/ITP2_project/README.md

      {% if user.is_staff %} # execute if user is librarian
           <a href="/add_doc/">Add document</a>
      {% endif %}

-## Function security
-In order to keep away users with not enough permissions to do some stuff (like deleting documents for non-staff users) we use python decorators that don't allow to use some function until you are not logged-in or not staff.
-Here is example of delete_doc function:

-     @required_staff # doesn't allow non-staff users execute this function def del_doc(request, id):
-         doc = Document.objects.get(id=id)
-         doc.delete()
-         return redirect('documents/')

 ## Booking System (Document Copy)
     class DocumentCopy(models.Model):